Sugar Snap Pea, Magnolia Blossom (Organic)

 Pisum sativum.
 Green Sugar Snap.
 80 days.

 One of our favorites for flavor and productivity.
-6-8′ vines yield light-green, sweet pods with a purple stripe down the side when mature.
+6-8′ vines yield light-green, sweet plump pods that develop a purple stripe when they mature.
+If we could only grow one Sugar Snap pea it would be Magnolia Blossom.
 Very sweet, just like a sugar snap should be and the pods just keep coming for weeks and weeks and weeks.
-We find the flavor peaks just prior to the darkening of the purple stripe but after the peas begin to get fat.
+We find the flavor peaks just prior to the darkening of the purple stripe but after the peas have filled out fully.
+It is a helpful indicator that teaches us to pick them when they are perfect.
+The purple striped pods still taste good, they are just not as sweet and juicy.
 Rather cold hardy with beautiful bicolor flowers.
+Shows good resistance to Pea Enation virus as the summer weather warms up.
 Bred by Dr. Alan Kapuler of Peace Seeds in Corvallis, Oregon.

 Seed produced by Avoca in Corvallis, Oregon.